-The following is a list of my current and recent courses I've taught at either City University of New York, Queens College, at New York University, at Pratt Institute, or at Fordham University, Lincoln Center.
+The following is a list of my current and recent courses I've taught at either City University of New York, Queens College, at City University of New York LaGuardia Community College, at New York University, at Pratt Institute, or at Fordham University, Lincoln Center.

 A survey of nine contemporary media institutions including their technical, economic, social, political and cultural implications.
 We will also examine the social and individual effects of these media, the policies that govern them, and their role in globalization.